seraph-foundation/cherub-dex/docs/docs/about/terminology.md

 ## Index Price

-The spot price of a given asset.
+The spot price of a given asset used for determining a perpetuals [funding rate](/docs/about/terminology#funding-rate).

 ## Liquidate